Locating Groundwater Wells For Fracking Operations In West Texas

 Saves money.
 It is very expensive to drill, and if you’re wildcatting wells, you’re leaving your success to chance—while you may hit water, the chances that you’ll hit an area with high flow rate are incredibly lessened when you drill without resistivity imaging.

 Protects assets.
-In this case, the client was able to see the locations of potential geohazards, including areas that could damage the equipment on the surface or voids that might cave in and ruin or damage expensive equipment or lose drilling mud/fracking fluid.
+In this case, the client was able to see the locations of potential geohazards, including areas that could damage the equipment on the surface or voids that might cave in and damage expensive equipment or lose drilling mud/fracking fluid.